mezo-org/musd/docs/README.md

 Note that the call to distribute MUSD does not require the entire balance of mUSD held by the PCV contract to be distributed.
 This means that the distributions to the feeRecipient from the PCV contract can be smoothed out.

-When the protocols mUSD is used to take liquidations that results in BTC from the liquidated loans to be in the StabilityPool.
+When the protocol's StabilityPool deposit is used to offset liquidations, that results in BTC from the liquidated loans to be in the StabilityPool.
 The governance process is able to withdraw the BTC to exchange it into mUSD to redeposit into the StabilityPool.

-At launch this process will be done manually however one of the governance addresses maybe updated to point to a smart contract to automate the process in the future.
+At launch this process will be done manually however one of the governance addresses may be updated to point to a smart contract to automate the process in the future.

 The feeRecipient address in the PCV contract can be changed via governance.